cfengine/documentation/resources/additional-topics/agility.markdown

 CFEngine is a fault tolerant system - it continues to work on what it can even when some parts of its model don't work out as expected[^6].

-Next: Efficiency, Previous: Precision, Up: Understanding Agility 1.5 Comprehension
+Next: Efficiency, Previous: Precision, Up: Understanding agility 1.5 Comprehension

 The next challenge is concerns a human limitation.
 One of the greatest challenges in any organization lies in comprehending the system.